-Capacity planning in Information and Communication Technology is the process of calculating IT infrastructure, software and communication systems production, which is needed to meet, keeping together multiple factors to get the work completed efficiently without any hiccups.
+Capacity planning in Information and Communication Technology is the process of calculating IT infrastructure, software and communication systems production.
+It is Must need to meet by keeping multiple factors to get the work completed efficiently without any hiccups.

-Effective handling of Capacity Planning helps achieve the Stability and Successful Service delivery of their IT, Software or Contact Center Infrastructure.
+Effective handling of Capacity Planning helps achieve the Stability and Successful Service delivery of their systems.

-Every now and then Capacity calculations are required periodically to keep up to date System performance in check.
-But there are number of flaws seen in it from time to time which causes poor performance of systems and poor customer experience.
+It is recommended to have Capacity Analysis periodically to keep up to date System performance.
+However, there are number of flaws seen in it from time to time.
+That causes poor performance of systems and poor customer experience.

 1) Platform Understanding

-Before calculating Capacity for any Software or system you must know the resources in use by it such as Inputs, incoming, outgoing, type of transactions, calculations and what the output of the platform is.
+Before calculating Capacity for any Software or system you must know the resources in use.
+Those resources include Inputs, incoming, outgoing and type of requests with frequencies.
 Once who, what and how gets answered, then first step gets completed.

 The other factor to consider is your service level factor.
 Service levels are calculated based on the service you’re providing in an agreeable time period or limits.

-It has been observed many times that software or systems are deployed without calculating its load and impact, which causes poor performances for end-users and customers, which is perfect recipe of poor customer experience.
+It has been observed many times that software or systems are deployed without calculating its load.
+As a result, it causes poor performances for end-users and customers, which is perfect recipe of poor customer experience.

 In a contact center environment, if you have to calculate the load on ACD system then you take in account the Calls or contacts it gets on day to day basis, with duration in multiple interval base as a base report.
-On top of it you forecast for next three to six months, how much Call load and Seats are expected.
+On top of it you must forecast for next three to six months.
+Forecast Report may includes how much Call load and Seats are expected in particular time period.

-Similarly on Software level, you analyze how much requests it gets from end-users including clients on Application layer, engine layer and database layer (if any) in order to know what’s needed to be achieved.
+Similarly on Software level, you analyze how much requests it gets from end-users.
+This includes clients on Application layer, engine layer and database layer (if any).
+It helps knowing what is optimum level to achieve.
 After initial understanding, you forecast the number of requests and expected output for forecast time period.

 2) Accurate forecast

-Forecasts can be generated through automated platforms and these reports must be regularly reviewed to ensure that Capacity is up to the mark.
+The Report on Capacity Forecasts becomes helpful through automated platforms.
+These reports are helpful to regularly review that Capacity is up to the mark.

 There are often change requests on the systems, and teams planning on them, sometimes do not consider sizing effort from resource on System and workforce point of view.